animexxx/kickMem/README.md

 Feature:
 - When reload at www.facebook.com/groups/<group_id>/pending/ will automatic ban the member share live stream.
 - Add right click context menu for quickly ban member
+- Count number of ban member by this tool